justnicu/NASR-study/README.md

 ### Main experiment on multiple_sol dataset

 NOTE:
 * The evaluation scripts were changed so that the ``--gpu-id`` argument is largely ignored.
-The effect is that there is no more GPU acceleration as everything is done on the CPU.
+The effect is that there is no more GPU acceleration as everything is done by the CPU.
-* The ``--workers 0`` argument was added to solve paralelisation errors caused in Windows.
+* The ``--workers 0`` argument was added to solve parallelization errors caused by Windows.
 * We cannot guarantee that the training scripts work as those have not been properly tested.

 | Type | Module | Script |